ealvesss/ealvesss/README.md

-### Hi there 👋, I'm Elton from Brazil :brazil: currently living in Aarhus, Denmark :denmark:
+### Hi there 👋, I'm Elton from Brazil :brazil:.
+I'm currently living in Aarhus, Denmark :denmark:
 #### I'm a software developer since 2008, I started with visual basic 6.
-After about 4 years (2012) I changed to .net and I'm still developing with it.
-Some months ago I had an opportunity to learn Java and NodeJs.
-I love to "play" with IoT stuffs and exchange knowledges.
+After about 4 years (2012) I changed to .net and some time ago I started to develop in NodeJS.
+I did some things in Java also, but just for fun 😄.
+I really like to to "play" with IoT and embedded devices, some days ago I started to learn C to try to make some development in Rogue FW to Flipper Zero Device 🐬.
+Another cool stuff about me: I love to exchange experiences and knowledges. 📖

-- 🌱 I’m currently learning NodeJs and C
+- 🌱 I’m currently improving my knowledges.
 - 💬 Ask me about anything
 - ⚡ Fun fact: :heart: :dog: